Trap-Neuter-Return

 How to trap a Feral Cat Article and Video: Click Here

-If you wish take your own feral cats to the Humane Society of Catawba for spay/neuter and make your own appointment (usually you will get an earlier date than we can offer) here is the link: https://catawbahumane.org/services/community-cats/
+If you wish take your own feral cats to the Humane Society, here is the link: https://catawbahumane.org/services/community-cats/

-We will reimburse you the $40 cost per cat with proof of spay/neuter. (your invoice)
+We will reimburse your $40 cost per cat with proof of spay/neuter. (your invoice).